Submission Guidelines

 When teaching notes are required or submitted with other submissions, the notes should include the following:

-Statement of Purpose and Objectives: Identify the specific purpose and learning outcomes for the activity, tool, or case.
+- Statement of Purpose and Objectives: Identify the specific purpose and learning outcomes for the activity, tool, or case.
 What are the specific learning objectives and main topics to be considered?

-Intended Audience: Identify the target audience for the activity, tool, or case (e.g. undergraduate, and/or professional).
+- Intended Audience: Identify the target audience for the activity, tool, or case (e.g., undergraduate, and/or professional).

-Teaching Strategy Statement: Provide details about the key concepts or processes examined by the activity, tool, or case; suggested strategies for presentation and use; discussion questions and strategies; assessment tools; and use of any possible audiovisual/online/computer resources.
-In this section, identify any references or support material, which could be used to further maximizing the benefit and use of the activity, tool, or case.
+- Teaching Strategy Statement: Provide details about the key concepts or processes examined by the activity, tool, or case; suggested strategies for presentation and use; discussion questions and strategies; assessment tools; and use of any possible audiovisual/online/computer resources.
+In this section, identify any references or support material, which could be used to further maximize the benefit and use of the activity, tool, or case.

-Activity Statement: If applicable, provide a detailed outline of how the activity, tool, or case should be used in an instructional setting.
+- Activity Statement: If applicable, provide a detailed outline of how the activity, tool, or case should be used in an instructional setting.
 Create a list of questions and assignments, which could be presented along with the activity, tool, or case; along with an outline of the key answer points.

-Research Statement: If appropriate, provide a description of the research process followed for collecting the presented material along with a clear indication of research results.
+- Research Statement: If appropriate, provide a description of the research process followed for collecting the presented material along with a clear indication of research results.

-Other Supplementary Material: Provide any other pertinent information for users of the activity, tool, or case.
+- Other Supplementary Material: Provide any other pertinent information for users of the activity, tool, or case.

 1.4 Submission Conditions

 AETR will not consider submissions and online resources in the teaching database that have been published previously or submitted elsewhere simultaneously.
-Author(s) are responsible for obtaining permissions from the copyright owner for any quotations, illustrations, or tables.
+Authors are responsible for obtaining permissions from the copyright owner for any quotations, illustrations, or tables.

-1.5 Submissions by the Editor or Editorial Board Members
+1.6 Submissions by the Editor or Editorial Board Members

 To ensure the absolute integrity of the AETR review process, AETR implements the following two measures to handle submissions listing either the Editor or Editorial Board Member as author(s):